 Peach Cobbler Cheesecake Bars

-This Peach Cobbler Cheesecake combines rich, creamy cheesecake with a crumbly peach cobbler topping for an incredible summer dessert.
+These Peach Cobbler Cheesecake Bars combine rich, creamy cheesecake with a crumbly peach cobbler topping for an incredible summer dessert.

 It’s not often that reality matches my expectations.
 Sometimes what I imagine will be a romantic stroll around the pond turns out to be an adventure in dodging angry geese and poo piles.
 And sometimes what I think will be a mundane trip to Costco turns into a laughter-filled date night with the hubby.